opensearch-project/data-prepper/docs/peer_forwarder.md

 * `ssl_certificate_file`(Optional) : A `String` representing the SSL certificate chain file path or AWS S3 path.
 S3 path example `s3://<bucketName>/<path>`.
 Required if `ssl` is set to `true`.
 * `ssl_key_file`(Optional) : A `String` represents the SSL key file path or AWS S3 path.
 S3 path example `s3://<bucketName>/<path>`.
 Required if `ssl` is set to `true`.
 * `ssl_insecure_disable_verification`(Optional) : A `boolean` that disables the verification of server's TLS certificate chain.
 Default value is `false`.
+* `ssl_fingerprint_verification_only`(Optional) : A `boolean` that disables the verification of server's TLS certificate chain and instead verifies only the certificate fingerprint.
+Default value is `false`.
 * `use_acm_certificate_for_ssl`(Optional) : A `boolean` that enables TLS/SSL using certificate and private key from AWS Certificate Manager (ACM).
 Default is `false`.
 * `acm_certificate_arn`(Optional) : A `String` represents the ACM certificate ARN.
 ACM certificate take preference over S3 or local file system certificate.
 Required if `use_acm_certificate_for_ssl` is set to `true`.
 * `acm_certificate_timeout_millis`(Optional) : An `int` representing the timeout in milliseconds for ACM to get certificates.
 Default value is `120000`.